 WA Primary Health Alliance (WAPHA) is committed to providing leadership for the ongoing dialogue and action around the treatment of depression and anxiety and the prevention of suicide.

-WAPHA is trialing The Alliance Against Depression framework within three suicide prevention trial sites; Rockingham-Mandurah-Kwinana, the Midwest and the Kimberley, as part of the Australian Government’s investment into suicide prevention across Australia.
+WAPHA is implementing The Alliance Against Depression framework within two suicide prevention trial sites; Peel-Rockingham-Kwinana and the Midwest, as part of the Australian Government’s investment into suicide prevention across Australia.

 Want to get involved?